javigose/PowerBI-Projects/README.md

 # PowerBI-Projects

+### Repository description:
 Here you can find a list with all the projects building using the platform PowerBI

-# Hard Skills:
+### Hard Skills:

-Extraction
-Transform
-Load
-Power Query
-DAX
-Star Schema
+Extraction - Transform - Load - Power Query - DAX - Star Schema